-Sonu Sood evaded tax worth Rs 20 crore, says Central Board of Direct Taxes
+Actor Sonu Sood evaded tax worth Rs 20 crore, claim tax officials

 The Income Tax Department places such an order on bank accounts that contain completely or partially undisclosed income.

-Opposition leaders have criticised tax raids on the premises of the actor, who had won praise for his charity work during the coronavirus crisis.
+Opposition leaders had criticised the tax raids on the premises of the actor, who had won praise for his charity work during the coronavirus crisis.

 The actor had organised special flights and buses for migrants stranded in cities due to the countrywide coronavirus-induced lockdown in April-May last year.
 Sood had also arranged oxygen for Covid-19 patients during the devastating second wave of the pandemic in April and May this year.